Moonai - stars

 Moonai - arrow down

-Onboarding a new user directly impacts the expenses for our servers, tools like newsletters, the workload for Agus in design, Ivan in maintaining app stability, and implementing improvements based on your feedback.
+Onboarding a new user directly impacts the expenses such as the cost of our servers, where we stock data and the investigation we do, the tools like newsletters, the workload for Agus in design, Ivan in maintaining app stability, and implementing improvements based on your feedback.
 As for me, LJ, it allows me to reach out and communicate with you.

 Let's be clear, we are not an NGO.
 We are developing a solution that requires substantial time and effort, and we need to sustain ourselves.
 It's similar to visiting a pharmacy and expecting free medicine.